 by the School of Natural Health Sciences

-Holistic therapy is a growing industry around the world and more and more jobs are opening in the field, especially as holistic and complementary therapies become more accepted by the public as a whole and general practitioners (GPs) too!.
-If you’re thinking about how to become an holistic therapist, how to learn the basics of the career, your future job opportunities, and what you need to get started, we can help you!
+Holistic therapy is a growing industry around the world and more and more jobs are opening in the field, especially as holistic and complementary therapies become more accepted by the public as a whole and by general practitioners (GPs) too!.
+If you’re thinking about how to become a therapist, how to learn the basics of the career, your future job opportunities and what you need to get started, we can help you!

 What is an Holistic Therapist?

 An holistic therapist is anyone who practices/works with any number of holistic/natural therapies, such as Nutrition, Crystal Healing, Hypnotherapy, Aromatherapy etc; aimed at treating the entire body, rather than just a physical symptom.
 As a therapist, your job is to work with your clients to ensure mental, physical and emotional health, benefitting clients in many ways.
 For that reason, you have to be understanding, caring and genuinely interested in your clients in order to identify their needs, improve their wellbeing and lifestyles.

 There are dozens of different types of holistic therapy.
 Most people choose to research the available options and find themselves drawn to one or more subjects.
 All therapies complement each other, so it is beneficial to learn about, practice/work, with two or more different subjects.
 (Not all therapies suit everyone!)

 The best way to decide on a subject to study is to consider if you want to take a ‘hands on’ approach with massage techniques or ‘talking therapies’ like Nutrition, Meditation etc: or maybe even a mix of both.
 With the latter approach, you reach out to a larger ‘client base’ from which to build your business.